karakapo/karakapo/README.md

 - 🧠 LLMs, RAG pipelines
 - 🔗 LangChain, LangGraph, and AI Agents
 - 🏗️ Building AI-driven architectures
-- 🚀 Developing AI-powered SaaS & mobile products as a solo developer
+- 🚀 Developing AI-powered SaaS as a solo developer

 ## 👻 About Me